fwup-home/fwup/README.md

 In the above example, the `SECRET_KEY` is expected to come from an environment variable being set on the device when applying the firmware update.
 You could, of course, hard-code the secret key in the configuration file to test things out.
-The key is base64-encoded.
+The key is hex-encoded.

 Then, on the device, mount the SquashFS partition but use `dm-crypt`.
 The process will look something like this: